tarwn/lessthandot-hugo/blogs/content/posts/2011-05-03-have-you-tried-out-tfs2010.md

   - virtual server

 ---
 Several times I found myself wanting to try out different features of TFS 2010, but my only options appeared to be building a virtual machine (time consuming and requires gobs of money or an MSDN/TechNet subscription) or using a live server as a guinea pig (for some reason admins frown on this).
-Luckily there&#8217;s an easier option, I just wasn&#8217;t aware of it until last week.
+Luckily there's an easier option, I just wasn't aware of it until last week.

-Microsoft has virtual machine images for a full TFS 2010 server installation, along with sample labs if you&#8217;re just getting started with TFS.
+Microsoft has virtual machine images for a full TFS 2010 server installation, along with sample labs if you're just getting started with TFS.

 **Downloads:**